 Timing paths between synchronous clocks driven by separate clock buffers exhibit higher skew, because the common node is located before the clock buffers.
 That is, the common node is farther from the leaf clock pins, resulting in higher pessimism in the timing analysis.
 The clock skew is even worse for timing paths between unbalanced clock trees due the delay difference between the source and destination clock paths.
 Although positive skew helps with meeting setup time, it hurts hold time closure, and vice versa.

-Xilinx recommends limiting the number of synchronous clock domain crossing paths even when clock skew is acceptable.
-Also, when skew is abnormally high and cannot be reduced, Xilinx recommends treating these paths as asynchronous by implementing asynchronous clock domain crossing circuitry and adding timing exceptions.
+AMD recommends limiting the number of synchronous clock domain crossing paths even when clock skew is acceptable.
+Also, when skew is abnormally high and cannot be reduced, AMD recommends treating these paths as asynchronous by implementing asynchronous clock domain crossing circuitry and adding timing exceptions.